utkucnay/Gladiator-Graveyard/README.md

 # AI System
 - Action Based Decision Tree System.
 We decide an action, whether the player is nearby or for special events.

+They will switch the project from 2d to 3d and I decided to exit the project.
 I asked my friends if it was okay for me to post the source code.